donkeycodeio/donkeyssg/README.md

 ## How to

-Just clone the repository, install all the needed package with yarn install and
+Just clone the repository, install all the needed package with yarn and enjoy the generator.

 ```
 git clone https://github.com/donkeycodeio/donkeyssg.git